jamesparker01/cosmos-integration-tests/README.md

 # Cosmos integration tests

-Just a small hacky project to test an Azure Cosmus using the Microsoft Cosmos local emulator.
+Just a small project to test an Azure Cosmus using the Microsoft Cosmos local emulator.
 It requires the emulator to be installed and running.

 Download link: https://aka.ms/cosmosdb-emulator